plokhotnyuk/jsoniter-scala/README.md

 This library started from macros that reused [Jsoniter Java](https://github.com/json-iterator/java) reader & writer and generated codecs for them but then evolved to have own core of mechanics for parsing and serialization.

-Idea to generate codecs by Scala macros and main details was borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for needs of the JSON domain.
+The idea to generate codecs by Scala macros and main details was borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for needs of the JSON domain.

 Other Scala macros features were peeped in